KIMEP University: Student life

-About 3,000 students enroll to KIMEP each semester.
-The average age of enrolled bachelor's degrees students was 19.5.
+About 3,000 students are enrolled at KIMEP.
 Roughly 50% of KIMEP students come from outside Almaty.
-There are students (including exchange students) from more than 25 countries, including the United States, Spain, South Korea, Tajikistan, India, China, Peru, Kyrgyzstan and Uzbekistan.
+International and exchange students enrol from more than 25 countries, including China, India, Kyrgyzstan, Peru, South Korea, Spain, Tajikistan, United States, and Uzbekistan.

 The KIMEP Students Association is a student-elected body to represent the interests of students to the administration.
-The KSA participates with full voting rights on all management committees, typically holding around 30 percent of seats on each committee.
+The KSA participates with full voting rights on all management committees.
 The KSA is also responsible for organizing and providing funding for all student clubs at KIMEP.
-Madi Tanatarov is the president of KSA in 2019–2020.

-There are more than 30 student clubs at KIMEP, including the Kimep Fashion Industry, eClub (Entrepreneurship Club), KIMEP Times, Kimep Voice, Future Business Group, KIMEP Film Society, Intellectual Debate Club, Math Club, Luca Accounting Club, Zhas Kenes Charity Group, CrEAteam and KVN.
-In addition, there is a weekly English Club run by native speakers.
+There are more than 30 student clubs at KIMEP, including the Kimep Fashion Industry, KIMEP Times, KIMEP Voice, KIMEP Film Society, Intellectual Debate Club, Math Club, Luca Accounting Club.
+In addition, there is a weekly English Club.

-The Leadership Development Program invites guest lectures from the business, politics and academia in Kazakhstan and around the world to speak to students about personal development, leadership and other issues.
-The certificate-granting program gives students the chance to hear speakers such as Keith Gaebel, the managing partner of Central Asia and Caucasus at Ernst & Young, Ilya Urazakov, Kazakhstan broadcaster and businessman, and Karel Holub, general manager of Nokia Corporation for the South CIS.
+The Leadership Development Program invites guest lecturers from business, politics, and academia in Kazakhstan and around the world to speak to students about personal development and leadership.

-Housing

-A citywide survey in 2010 awarded KIMEP for having the best dormitory in Almaty.

 Alumni

-So far KIMEP has graduated more than 12,000 alumni.
+So farwhen?
+KIMEP has graduated more than 15,000 alumni.
 The KIMEP Alumni Association organizes events and networking for alumni of all programs.
 KIMEP alumni tend to work in the private and public sectors.
-According to a 2019 study, nearly 96% of KIMEP graduates had full-time employment within three months of graduation.
+According to a 2022 study, 93% of KIMEP graduates had full-time employment within six months of graduation.